FHOOEAIST/imaging/README.md

 ### Examples

-A simple example for using the API module (1) creates an image using the `ImageFactoryFactory` and (2) draws a circle at a given position.
+A simple example using the Core module (1) creates an image using the `ImageFactoryFactory` and (2) draws a circle at a given position.

 ```java